ELEC 301x | Signals and Systems (edX MOOC)

 About the Course: Technological innovations have revolutionized the way we view and interact with the world around us.
 Editing a photo, re-mixing a song, automatically measuring and adjusting chemical concentrations in a tank: each of these tasks requires real-world data to be captured by a computer and then manipulated digitally to extract the salient information.
 Ever wonder how signals from the physical world are sampled, stored, and processed without losing the information required to make predictions and extract meaning from the data?
 Students will find out in this rigorous mathematical introduction to the engineering field of signal processing: the study of signals and systems that extract information from the world around us.
 This course will teach students to analyze discrete-time signals and systems in both the time and frequency domains.
 Students will learn convolution, discrete Fourier transforms, the z-transform, and digital filtering.
 Students will apply these concepts to build a digital audio synthesizer in MATLAB.
 Prerequisites include strong problem solving skills, the ability to understand mathematical representations of physical systems, and advanced mathematical background (one-dimensional integration, matrices, vectors, basic linear algebra, imaginary numbers, and sum and series notation).
 This course is an excerpt from an advanced undergraduate class at Rice University taught to all electrical and computer engineering majors.

 This course introduces the notion of signal processing, and deals with signals, systems, and transforms, from their theoretical mathematical foundations to practical implementation in circuits, computer software and hardware.
-ELEC 301 acts as a bridge between the introductory ELEC 241/2 and more advanced courses such as ELEC 302, 303, 430, 431, 437, 439.
+It also introduces the foundations of machine learning, including supervised and unsupervised learning, regression, and classification.
+ELEC 301 acts as a bridge between the introductory ELEC 241/2 and more advanced courses such as ELEC 302, 303, 430, 431, 437, 439, 475.